Recently updated on November 30th, 2024 at 11:18 am

 If you’re after adult recommendations you need to read Honey Girl.

-And this is uncharacteristic of Grace.
+And this is unlike Grace.

-This book is so relatable for burnt out millennials.
+This book is so relatable for burnt-out millennials.

 Why?